 We present the theory in two steps.
 First, in Section 3.1, we develop a dynamic infinite-horizon, firm-level, specific factors model of production and derive how a change in the effective rate of protection maps into firm cash-flow movements and wage movements.
-We invert this model to show that movements in firm cash flow (which are identical to the returns to the specific factor in this setup) are sufficient statistics that pin down the movements in wages, firm sales, employment, prices, effective rates of protection (ERP), and TFP.
-Second, in Section 3.2, we embed these policy-induced movements in cash flows into a dynamic model of consumer behavior to express the consumption-equivalent welfare effect of the policy in terms of the present discounted value (PDV) of these cash-flow movements.
+We invert this model to show that movements in firm cash flow (which are identical to the returns to the specific factor in this setup) are sufficient statistics that pin down the movements in wages, employment, effective rates of protection, and productivity.
+Second, in Section 3.2, we embed these policy-induced movements in cash flows into a dynamic model of consumer behavior to express the consumption-equivalent welfare effect of the policy in terms of the PDV of these cash-flow movements.